 Find out ways of paying the University.

-You can apply to the International Students Hardship Fund for EU and international students if you find yourself in financial difficulty due unexpected or unforeseeable events.
+You can apply to the International Student Support Fund if you find yourself in financial difficulty due to unexpected or unforeseeable events.
 For example:

-Find out more about hardship and emergency funding.
+Find out more about student support and emergency funding.

 If you fail your course and you have a Tier 4 visa, the University will notify UK Visas and Immigration, who will cancel your visa.